mobilemancer/aurelia2-demos/DroidWorx_unraveled/docs/curriculum.md

 Value Converters are excellent tools for bending values to comply with our needs for presentation.
 Text in, text out.
 Avoids simple formatting code all over your code base.

+### Assignment: Reduce boilerplate code by using Value Converters

+The customer demands us to adhere to SOLID principles!
+Move some view formatting code that is needed in other places on the site.

 #### Tasks

 1. Change the [stats-part](./../src/modules/legends/components/stats/stats-part.html) component.
 Make it use a value converter for formatting the Mass and Height properties.
-The value converters are already implemented and used in other places in the organization.
+The value converters are already implemented and used in other places in the app.

 <details>
 <summary>Task 1</summary>